pragyaai/ndna/_llm/scar.md

 Two directions appear especially promising:

-1. **Multimodal and multilingual contamination systems.** Extending curvature analysis and thermodynamic measurements to shared text-vision-audio spaces and to non-English ontologies will clarify how contamination signatures are *jointly* encoded across modalities and languages, and when detection should be *propagated* versus *localized*.
+1. **Multimodal and multilingual belief systems.** Extending curvature analysis and thermodynamic measurements to shared text-vision-audio spaces and to non-English ontologies will clarify how beliefs are *jointly* encoded across modalities and languages, and when detection should be *propagated* versus *localized*.

-2. **Unsupervised contamination discovery and feedback.** Coupling unsupervised geometric analysis with human-in-the-loop epistemic feedback (elicitation of explanations, not only classifications) may yield anchors that better reflect normative constraints and domain expertise.
+2. **Unsupervised belief–field discovery and feedback.** Coupling unsupervised geometric analysis with human-in-the-loop epistemic feedback (elicitation of explanations, not only classifications) may yield anchors that better reflect normative constraints and domain expertise.

 Beyond these, integrating mechanistic analyses (e.g., path patching, causal mediation) could turn detections into scientific probes: small, controlled observations to test hypotheses about representation, abstraction, and generalization.